openwisp/django-rest-framework-gis/README.md

 Filters
 -------

-Provides a InBBOXFilter, which is a subclass of DRF BaseFilerBackend.
+Provides a InBBOXFilter, which is a subclass of DRF BaseFilterBackend.
-Filters a queryset to only those instance within a certain bounding box.
+Filters a queryset to only those instances within a certain bounding box.